 |

 Chocolate milk Shoko – שוקוShoko (Chocolate Milk) comes in various sizes Tnuva UHT 3% Milk chalav amid -חלב עמידUltra-high temperature processing (UHT), ultra-heat treatment, or ultra-pasteurization[1] is a food processing technology that sterilizes liquid food by heating it above 135 °C (275 °F) – the temperature required to kill bacterial endospores – for 2 to 5 seconds.[2]
 UHT is most commonly used in milk production, but the process is also used for fruit juices, cream, soy milk, yogurt, wine, soups, honey, and stews.[3]
-UHT milk was first developed in the 1960s and became generally available for consumption in the 1970s.[4]
-The heat used during the UHT process can cause Maillard browning and change the taste and smell of dairy products.[5]
-An alternative process is HTST pasteurization (high temperature/short time), in which the milk is heated to 72 °C (162 °F) for at least 15 seconds.
-UHT milk packaged in a sterile container, if not opened, has a typical unrefrigerated shelf life of six to nine months.
-In contrast, HTST pasteurized milk has a shelf life of about two weeks from processing, or about one week from being put on sale.
-A significant percentage of milk sold in the US as organic food is UHT treated.[6]
-Some loss of Vitamin B12, vitamin C and thiamin can occur in UHT milk.[24]
-Shelf Stable UHT Pasteurization needs no refrigeration if unopened. link: https://www.alpro.com/il (left to right) Bio Soy Drinks mashke soya teva bmotekot – משקה סויה טבעי במתיקות משקה סויה Alpro Soya drinks and Non-soy beverages משקאות סויה ומשקאות שאינם סויה
+UHT milk was first developed in the 1960s and became generally available for consumption in the 1970s.[4] (left to right) Bio Soy Drinks mashke soya teva bmotekot – משקה סויה טבעי במתיקות משקה סויה Alpro Soya drinks and Non-soy beverages משקאות סויה ומשקאות שאינם סויהMilk drinks: are milk with water and other flavors added ButtermilkRivion is the closest substitute, but you can often substitute with gil or leben.
+Or use milk and a bit of lemon juice.
+Tnuva Special milk drink for coffee 3% mashke chalav meyuchad lekafe -משקה חלב מיוחד לקפה |

 Milk chalav -חלבLike milk in the US, many dairy products in Israel come in different fat percentages.
 This is true for sour cream, hard cheese, cottage cheese, yogurt and, of course, milk.

 Goat milk chalav ezim חלב עיזיםJews have been milking Goats in Israel since Abraham.
-Organic Fresh Milk 3% chalav tari organi -חלב טרי אורגני רדוף 3%Tnuva Soy drinks and Non-soy beverages משקאות סויה ומשקאות שאינם סויה(Left to right) tnuva Almond drink mashke kimat – משקה שקדים Others: tnuva Oat Drink mashke shibolet shual משקה שיבולת שועל Yoplait strawberry melon yogurt drink יופלה משקה יוגורט תות מלון
+Organic Fresh Milk 3% chalav tari organi -חלב טרי אורגני רדוף 3%Tnuva Soy drinks and Non-soy beverages משקאות סויה ומשקאות שאינם סויה(Left to right) tnuva Almond drink mashke kimat – משקה שקדים Yoplait strawberry melon yogurt drink יופלה משקה יוגורט תות מלון |

 Cheese Gevina גבינהYellow Cheese Sliced gevina tsahov parus גבינה צהובה פרוסה Cheddar Cheese gevina cheder גבינת צ’דר

-Piraeus feta goat cheese 5% גבינת עזים פטה פיראוסGreat with Pita gad-dairy-Safed-5%_ צפתיתgad-dairy-Traditional Bulgarian 5% בולגרית מסורתיתgad-dairy Mozzarella Balls כדורי מוצרלהLook around the cheese section next to the milk.
+Piraeus feta goat cheese 5% גבינת עזים פטה פיראוסGreat with Pita Gad dairy Safed 5% צפתיתgad-dairy-Traditional Bulgarian 5% בולגרית מסורתיתgad-dairy Mozzarella Balls כדורי מוצרלהLook around the cheese section next to the milk.
 Besides local Israeli Cheeses, a lot of Markets have imported Cheeses Spreads and Butter from Europe given all the French and British Jews making Aliyah.
 Are New Yorkers next? links: https://www.gad-dairy.co.il |

 Butter chema חמאהCottage-Cheese kotej ‘קוטגCream Cheese:gad-dairy-natural New York cream cheese 30%